Archbishop Demetrios Professor in Orthodox Theology and Culture

 B.A. - Fordham University

 Aristotle Papanikolaou’s areas of expertise are Eastern Orthodox theology, trinitarian theology, and religion in public life.
-He is currently developing an expertise on the relation between theological anthropology and virtue ethics.
+He is currently developing an expertise on the relation between theological anthropology, violence and virtue ethics.

 His on-going research interests include contemporary Orthodox theology (nineteenth and twentieth centuries) and trinitarian theology.
 His current research agenda relates to theological anthropology, and specifically explores the relevancy of truth-telling (confession) for understanding what it means to be human.
 The project is interdisciplinary and focuses on the affective effect of truth-telling; that is, the impact of truth-telling on the landscape of human emotions and desires, and how such an impact is conditioned by the presence or absence of a particular listener.
 He was awarded a Sabbatical Grant for Researchers from the Louisville Institute for his project The Ascetics of War, which explores the relevancy of the Eastern Orthodox notion of virtue and the role of truth-telling for undoing the affective effects of war on the human person.
 As a theological anthropology, he is interested in the question of how truth-telling can illuminate understandings of identity, sin, virtue, the communication of grace, a relational understanding of personhood, and the Orthodox notion of theosis.